agormp/greedysub/README.md

 greedysub --algo min --val sim -c 0.85 simfile.txt resultfile.txt
 ```

-Here, `simfile.txt` is a textfile where each line lists the names of two sequences and their pairwise similarity (as a number in [0, 1]):
+Here, `simfile.txt` is a textfile where each line lists the names of two sequences and their pairwise similarity:

 ```
 yfg1  yfg2  0.98